 Even though it seems like we have to refund a large sum back into our CPF accounts, it will likely not limit us as we will get to use majority of these sums for our next home purchase.

-#5 You Can Stop Your Ordinary Account Balances Being transferred To Your Retirement Account At 55, In Order To Continue Servicing Your Home Loan
+#5 You Can Stop Your Ordinary Account Balances From Being Transferred To Your Retirement Account At 55, In Order To Continue Servicing Your Home Loan

 Once we turn 55, balances from our Ordinary Account and Special Account will be automatically transferred to a new Retirement Account opened for us.
 Our Retirement Account is meant to grow our nest egg, and ultimately provide us a lifelong monthly payout from age 65.

-This is done automatically to enable us to enjoy higher interest returns on our Retirement Account, compared to our Ordinary Account and Special Account without having to take any action.
+This is done automatically to enable us to enjoy higher interest returns on our Retirement Account, compared to our Ordinary Account and Special Account without having to take any further actions.

 If we want to continue servicing our home loan with our Ordinary Account funds, we can continue to do so from any new contributions we receive from working each month or apply to reserve our Ordinary Account balances.